Our SQP’s (Suitably Qualified Persons) are on hand to help you with your animal health plan using worm egg counts.

 Please note the following:

-Why should I use feacal worm egg count tests?
+Why should I use faecal worm egg count tests?

 - In order to avoid unnecessary treatment which can lead to resistance against the active ingredients of popular worming products.

-How does feacal egg count testing work at www.wormers-direct.co.uk?
+How does faecal egg count testing work at www.wormers-direct.co.uk?

-- Comprehensive further advice is available from our award winning SQP’s via free phone or email free of charge on how to proceed with your treatment plan.
+- Comprehensive further advice on how to proceed with your worming plan is available from our award winning SQP’s via free phone or email.

 - If treatment is deemed to be necessary we can then provide you with the right treatment at a highly competitive price.